Get your personal plan match in 2 minutes

 What to do:

-If guaranteed coverage is important to you, consider Presidio Healthcare — actual regulated insurance starting at $300/month with pre-existing conditions covered from day one and full state regulatory protections.
+If guaranteed coverage is important to you, an ACA marketplace plan is actual regulated insurance with pre-existing conditions covered from day one and full state regulatory protections.
 If you choose health sharing, maintain an emergency fund of $5,000–$10,000 to cover potential gaps.

 Your Pre-Joining Checklist